no0p/my_etl/README.md

 ## Overview

-This is a small ruby project that connects to a mysql server and writes sql for creating foreign data data tables in a postgresql format.
+This is a small ruby project that connects to a mysql server and writes sql for creating foreign data tables in a postgresql format.
 It is designed to work with the mysql foreign data wrapper at https://github.com/bdigital/mysql_fdw

 ## Installation

-Ensure mysql client is installed
+Ensure standard mysql command line client is installed.

-Setup config.yml file with appropriate connection information.
+Setup config.yml file with appropriate connection information such as the mysql host, username, and password.
+Also the name of the foreign data wrapper server for this server.

 ## Usage

 ```
-  ./mysql_fdw_discover
+  ./discover
 ```

 This will dump the information schema for the columns into columns.csv in the local directory.